-Our goal is to launch ONS-5010 as the first, and only, approved bevacizumab for ophthalmic use in the United States, United Kingdom, Europe, and other markets.
+Our goal is to launch ONS-5010 as the first, and only, approved bevacizumab for ophthalmic use in the United States, United Kingdom, Europe and other markets.
 We plan to do this directly in the United States and either directly or through a strategic partner outside of the United States.
-In order to achieve this goal, we have adopted a streamlined clinical and regulatory strategy to quickly and efficiently complete the process required to submit a BLA with the FDA at the earliest opportunity.
-The key elements of our strategy include:
+In order to achieve this goal, we have adopted a streamlined clinical and regulatory strategy, the key elements of which include:

 - Leveraging the ophthalmic drug development and commercialization expertise of our leadership team.
-Members of our executive team have extensive expertise in developing and commercializing treatments for retinal diseases, such as wet AMD.
-We intend to leverage their collective experience to further the development of, and execute an optimal commercial strategy for, ONS5010, including potentially licensing rights to ONS-5010 to a strategic partner outside the United States. - Engaging with regulatory agencies to establish clear guidelines for potential approval.
-We have continued our approach to work closely with regulatory authorities to develop and conduct clinical trials that we believe will appropriately support approval of our product candidates if our clinical trials are successful.
-As an ophthalmic formulation of bevacizumab, we believe ONS-5010 has a well-defined regulatory pathway. - Conducting and efficiently executing clinical trials inside and outside of the United States to support potential approval.
-We have designed our ONS-5010 clinical program to take advantage of reduced costs for clinical trials conducted outside of the United States, as appropriate, such as our NORSE ONE study.
-We intend to further this strategy, in a manner that will support a BLA submission in the United States at the earliest opportunity for ONS-5010. - Reducing and managing costs to minimize additional investment to complete our development programs and plan for a potential commercial launch.
+Members of our executive team have extensive expertise in developing and commercializing treatments for retinal diseases, such as wet AMD, DME and BRVO.
+We intend to leverage their collective experience to further the development of, and execute an optimal commercial strategy for, ONS-5010, including potentially licensing rights to ONS-5010 to a strategic partner outside the United States. - Engaging with regulatory agencies to establish clear guidelines for potential approval.
+We have continued our approach to work closely with regulatory authorities to develop and conduct clinical trials that we believe will appropriately support approval of our product candidates if our clinical trials are successful. - Leveraging the expertise of large partners in the biopharma industry to support launch of ONS-5010, if approved.
+We have entered into a strategic commercialization agreement for the future distribution of ONS-5010, which is intended to provide us with the leverage and capabilities of a large biopharmaceutical company, if approved.
+We use the same approach for leveraging the expertise of experienced third party biologic manufacturers for the production of our drug substance and finished product. - Reducing and managing costs to minimize additional investment to complete our development programs and plan for a potential commercial launch.
 We have made the strategic decision to outsource the commercial manufacturing and future clinical trial supply manufacturing for our product candidates.
 We believe this will significantly reduce future overhead costs not directly related to our ONS-5010 program.